mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 The process aligns with mutuality of design work and acknowledgement that while the process can seem a bit sketchy the results which incorporate ideas from diverse participants, also build a collective understanding of the problem area among participants which is as valuable as the proposed solution.
 It can also avoid unforeseen consequences by a more rapid adjustment in the course of a project.

-In addition to AT as a theoretical framework, recent work on transformative agency within the wider school of socio cultural approaches has particular promise to aid this study.
+In addition, recent work on transformative agency within socio-cultural frameworks offers promising theoretical support.

-Two years after starting my studies, a special issue of Mind and Culture journal explored young people, digital mediation, and transformative agency [@kajamaa_young_2019].
+A special issue of Mind and Culture [@kajamaa_young_2019] focuses on young people, digital mediation, and transformative agency.

 RECAP ON THE PROMISE HERE - AND SIGNPOST TO LATER CHATPERS.